If you’re supporting somebody living with dementia, here are 7 ways to help make sure they’re safe and comfortable during the colder, winter months.

 Keeping warm uses up a lot of energy, and a warm house can increase the risk of dehydration.
 It’s important to make sure someone with dementia is eating regular meals and drinking enough fluid during the winter.

-Snacking throughout the day can help keep energy levels up, and hot drinks can help keep them warm.
+Snacking throughout the day can help keep energy levels up, and warm drinks can help keep them at a comfortable temperature.
 They should avoid drinking alcohol as it makes you feel warm, but actually draws important heat away from vital organs.

 Do you have any other advice for supporting those living with dementia in cold weather?
 Leave us a comment below.